 How to file a W-4 form in 5 Steps

 Step 1: Enter your personal information

-The first step is filling out your name, address, and Social Security number.
+The first step is filling out your name, address and Social Security number.
+Make sure your name is as it appears on your Social Security card.
 The IRS states that if the name you enter on the form is different from the information found on your Social Security card, you will need to contact the Social Security Administration to ensure you receive credit for your earnings.